hidglobal/digitalpersona-sample-angularjs/docs/run.md

 ## Prepare

-The server uses the [`supervisor`](https://www.npmjs.com/package/supervisor) package to ensure the server is running continuously.
+The server uses the [`supervisor`](https://www.npmjs.com/package/supervisor) package to ensure that the server is running continuously.

 Before starting the server, install the `supervisor` NPM package globally:
 ```